 Perfect Pass by Mount Challenger West Peak

-None of the dry places on the pass was suitable for pitching my tent.
-So I went a bit higher on the ridge to find a sandy spot.
+None of the dry places on the pass were suitable for pitching my tent.
+So, I went a bit higher on the ridge to find a sandy spot.
 Wow, what a long day!
-My fifth time in the Picket Range, and no easy way to access the area.
+It was the fifth time in the Picket Range, and there was no easy way to access the area.

-Despite my exhaustion, I was happy to have made it here on day one.
-Then I could enjoy a short climb and make the long exit.
-The wind gusts had kept me from taking photos, so I slept right after dinner.
+Despite the exhaustion, I was happy to have made it here on day one without a hitch.
+That way, I could enjoy a short climb and make the long exit right after.
+The constant wind gusts had kept me from taking night sky photos, so I slept right after dinner.

 See more trip photos here.